Construction of Lauwersmeerdijk tidal culvert marks start of unique nature projects

 Dike reinforcement

-Reinforcement of the dike is necessary because it no longer meets water safety standards.
-Once the work is complete, the dike will once again protect against higher sea levels and extreme weather caused by climate change for the next 50 years.
-The dike reinforcement is part of the national Flood Protection Program (HWBP) and thus the national Delta Program.
-More information Dike reinforcement Lauwersmeerdijk-Vierhuizergat (noorderzijlvest.nl
+Reinforcement of the dyke necessary because it no longer meets water safety standards.
+Once the work is complete, the dyke will once again protect against higher sea levels and extreme weather caused by climate change dyke next 50 years.
+The dyke reinforcement is part of the national Flood Protection Program (HWBP) and thus the national Delta Program.
+More information Dyke reinforcement Lauwersmeerdijk-Vierhuizergat (noorderzijlvest.nl)

 Open house Saturday, June 8